 OVS can be installed using different methods.
-For OVS to use DPDK datapath, it
+For OVS to use DPDK, it

-has to be configured with DPDK support (
+has to be configured to build against the DPDK library (

 This section focuses on generic recipe that suits most cases.
 For distribution specific instructions, refer to one of the more relevant guides.

 Ensure the standard OVS requirements, described in Build Requirements, are installed

 Configure the package using the

 If OVS must consume DPDK static libraries (also equivalent to

 If OVS must consume DPDK shared libraries: